mmckechney/SqlBuildManager/docs/threaded_and_batch_logs.md

 For a quick reference, three high-level log files are created: `commits.log`,   `errors.log`, and `SqlBuildManager.ThreadedExecution.log`.
 The `commits.log` and `errors.log` files contain the top level success (commits) and failures (error) logs, including: time stamp, run id (a unique value for a single database build), server name, database name, and final return code for the database run (Committed, Rolled Back, etc.).

-_NOTE_The second column in each of the samples below is the unique "run id" for the build and can be correlated across all log files for a specific build run.
+_NOTE:_ The second column in each of the samples below is the unique "run id" for the build and can be correlated across all log files for a specific build run.

 Sample contents for `commits.log`